zhuocheng2004/webufs/packages/webufs/README.md

 That would be cool.

 ## Some Ideas
-I found that we can generate URL from Blob and use it to spawn Web Workers.
+I found that we can generate a URL from Blob and use it to spawn Web Workers.
 That might give some ideas...